duro721/happyHomies-smartContract/README.md

 In the main directory you will finde happyHomies.sol, this is the smartContract used during the launch of Happy Homies.
 I will go over a few functions below and explain what they do so you can use it to create your own smartContract.

 Below some numbers, a maxium supply, price for a NFT and 3 settings for a maximum mint for their respective minting functons:
+_Only 1 of them can't be changed after contract is deployed, and that is MAX_SUPPLY_
 ```
     uint256 constant MAX_SUPPLY = 10000;
     uint256 public price = 0.06 ether;